 Birch Bark Twins

 I got order to make two Finnish Classic Puukkos to one of my customer, even though the old model is perfect without any changes I wanted to see could it somehow be even better.
 Previously I have used thicker and thinner birch bark slices in handle, but I have never tested what kind of impression two different bark quality is giving.
 In the right side puukko I have used darker bark in a way that every tenth slide is dark one and the left side puukko is more like the typical Finnish model.
 Which one is better?

 After I finished my previous ”Hunting Knife with Birch Bark Handle” in the spring I already knew that next model would be little bit lighter and equipped a different kind of blade tip.
 This knife gives still heavy duty feeling even though blade is ”only” 26 mm from the bottom and 95 mm long.
 These blade measurements enables wood carving and still it can be used for skinning and other functions needed in hunting.
+Blade profile is parallelogram viewed from the tip, which means that thickest point (5 mm) of blade is in the middle.
 I used thicker birch bark slices which gives different outlook although hand touch is still the same.